1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Yes.
-However, you should be cautious when doing so.
+However, you should be cautious when doing so and must not obstruct the officer from doing their duties.
 Sometimes police officers do not like to be challenged.
 It will be helpful however if you speak to the other young person and explain their rights to them, and make sure the police have answered as to why that person has been stopped.
 It is also important to tell the other young person that they do not have to answer to any questions other than what their name and address is.

 d.
 If I think the stop is unjustified, what can I do?